Thie1e/cutpointr/README.md

 -   `pos_class`: The positive class
 -   `neg_class`: The negative class
 -   `direction`: "&gt;=" if the positive class has higher x values, "&lt;=" otherwise

-The `...` argument can be used to avoid an error if not all of the above arguments are needed and in order to pass additional arguments to `method`.
+-   `...`: Further arguments that are passed to `metric` or that can be captured inside of `method`

 The function should return a data frame or tbl\_df with one row, the column "optimal\_cutpoint", and an optinal column with an arbitraty name with the metric value at the optimal cutpoint.

 For example, a function for choosing the cutpoint as the mean of the independent variable could look like this: